 When the internal force (strength) exceeds the external force (resistance) with ease, this is ballistic or dynamic action.
 Throwing a bat on the follow through of a swing is a ballistic training method.
 The important thing is to let go of the bat or deceleration training occurs instead of acceleration training which is the intended result.

 The force application is emphasized from the beginning of the execution right through to the end of the activity.
-This is complete and fast recruitment of fast-twitch muscle fibres.
+This is complete and fast recruitment of fast-twitch muscle fibers.
 With practice your softball player can learn to relax the antagonistic muscles while contracting the agonist muscles during this activity.

 Plan these types of activities for the end of the training session or after the warm up.